ShaneHarvey/specifications/source/transactions/transactions.rst

 readConcern argument is specified on a subsequent (non-initial) command, the server will return an error.

-Read concern level ‘snapshot’ is new in MongoDB 4.0 and can only be used when starting a transaction.
-The server will return an error if read concern level ‘snapshot’ is specified on a command that is not the start of a transaction.
+Read concern level "snapshot" is new in MongoDB 4.0 and can only be used when starting a transaction.
+The server will return an error if read concern level "snapshot" is specified on a command that is not the start of a transaction.
 Drivers MUST rely on the server to report an error if read concern level snapshot is used incorrectly.